Congress of Cúcuta

 Historic church of Cúcuta: Here the deputies of New Granada (Colombia) and Venezuela met to sign the Constitution of Cúcuta, by means of which Gran Colombia was created.

 The Congress of Cúcuta was a constituent assembly where the Republic of Colombia (historiographically called Gran Colombia because it covered the territories of the previous viceroyalty of Nueva Granada and Venezuela, which are several nations today) was created.
-The Congress elected Simón Bolívar and Francisco de Paula Santander president and vice-president, respectively.
+The Congress convened from May 6th till October 14th in 1821 and elected Simón Bolívar and Francisco de Paula Santander president and vice-president, respectively.

 The fundamental creation of the Congress was the Constitution of Cúcuta.

 Creation and achievements of the Congress

 Cúcuta was the birthplace of Simón Bolívar's dream of uniting South America in one single federal state, and of the principles upon which the political institutions of South America would replace those inherited from the 300 years of Spanish colonial history.

 Prior to 1819, Simón Bolívar, as well as others who facilitated the revolutionary establishment of the Venezuelan Republic, referred to all of South America as Colombia.
 Since then, Bolívar had proposed the union of what is today Venezuela, Colombia and Ecuador in a nation by the same name.
 Since Bolívar based the borders of the proposed nation on the principle of uti possidetis, Panama and Ecuador were included, despite having no representation at this Congress or the one in Angostura, since they had been part of the old Viceroyalty of New Granada.
 At the Congress of Angostura in 1819 the word "Colombia" was, therefore, used to describe this new country, when it was proposed.
 The cities of Bogotá, Caracas, and Quito were designated regional capitals within the new nation.
 Most of the territory of this Gran Colombia, with the exceptions of southern Colombia and Ecuador, was largely independent from Spain at the time the Congress of Cúcuta began holding sessions.

 Places that were related to the Congress of Cúcuta, together with the House of Santander (Casa de Santander), are now protected due to historic significance, and form part of the Park of the Great Colombia.